 - Keep all harmful chemicals away from the aquarium.
 Cigarette smoke, paint fumes, and aerosol sprays can be toxic if they are absorbed into the water.

 - The aquarium should be in a spot where temperature and light are constant and controllable.
-Tropical-fish supply stores may be able to advise you on the best amount of light for the fish you are keeping.
-Remember that direct sunlight and drafts from nearby doors or windows can change the water temperature, and fumes from a nearby kitchen or workshop can injure the fish.
+Tropical fish supply stores may be able to advise you on the best amount of light for the fish you are keeping.
+Remember that direct sunlight and drafts from nearby doors or windows can change the water temperature or cause excessive algae growth, and fumes from a nearby kitchen or workshop can injure the fish.

-- Don’t overfeed!
-Uneaten food and waste material are broken down into ammonia and nitrites, which are toxic.
-One expert recommends providing only as much food as your fish can eat in 30 seconds.
+- Don’t overfeed fish.
+Uneaten food and waste material are broken down by the bacteria in the tank, but too much will overload them, and the levels will become toxic.
+You should provide only as much food as your fish can eat in three to five minutes.

 - Fish can be medicated, anesthetized, given shots, and operated on, just like other animals.
 If a fish seems sick or lethargic, you should consult the care booklets that you purchased and seek advice from an expert or a veterinarian.
 It’s important to note that many common ailments are treatable at home.
 Sick fish can be separated from the others in an established quarantine tank until they have rebounded to full health.